bhaskarsingh962/java-notes/01_basicLanguage/18_Encapsulation.md

 Abstraction is the concept of hiding internal implementation details and showing only functionality.
 In Java, it is achieved using abstract classes and interfaces.

 Q3.
 What’s the difference between abstraction and encapsulation?
-Encapsulation hides the data; abstraction hides the implementation.
+## imp - Encapsulation hides the data; abstraction hides the implementation.

 Encapsulation is about access control (private/protected); abstraction is about design and what functionality to expose.